lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 It is recommended to use [DistributedDataParallel](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html), instead of this class, to do multi-GPU training, even if there is only a single node.
-See: Use nn.parallel.DistributedDataParallel instead of multiprocessing or nn.DataParallel.
+See: Use `nn.parallel.DistributedDataParallel` instead of multiprocessing or `nn.DataParallel`.
 Check the [page](https://pytorch.org/docs/stable/notes/cuda.html#cuda-nn-ddp-instead) and [Distributed Data Parallel](https://pytorch.org/docs/stable/notes/ddp.html#ddp).